Integrating Factor

 We now discuss the utility of this term.

 By solving for this Integrating Factor and producing a term that is relatively benign, we proceed to universally multiply it across *.
-The new equality produced is
+The new equality produced is my equation

-While the RHS still has to be solved and simplified, the LHS can be written in an alternate form. as by chain rule, we see the bifurcation into the two terms that are present above.
+While the RHS still has to be solved and simplified, the LHS can be written in an alternate form. my equation as by chain rule, we see the bifurcation into the two terms that are present above.

 By also integrating the RHS, we are left at a position that is greatly beneficial, as the solution is now directly inferable in the y term, and the exponential value can simply be divided universally.
 The Integrating factor helps us to single out the y term, with just the integral of the independent variable terms, which is often not a complicated calculus.
 The Integrating factor thus facilitates universal integration.